redox-os/website/content/news/this-week-in-redox-26.md

 ## TL;DR

-Hello again!
-Buckle up because this is gonna be a long one.
-That said, we better go start!
+Welcome back to a new edition of TWiR!
+We have a lot to share this time so let's get started!

-On the **kernel** a reset facility has been added by [@jackpot51](https://github.com/jackpot51), along with the addition of `uname` support by  [@ids1024](https://github.com/ids1024).
-There were also some fixes for pipes and the addition of `iopl`.
+A new reset facility and `iopl` support were added by [@jackpot51](https://github.com/jackpot51) to the **kernel**  along the `uname` infrastructure done by  [@ids1024](https://github.com/ids1024) who also shipped a couple of fixes for pipes.

-**Ion** continues it's steady progress, I mean it continues of fire!
-This week we have a new contributor [@drosseau](https://github.com/drosseau) who shipped a ton of fixes, features and refactoring, fixing `echo`, some bugs on `||` and `&&` and some bugs in ranges syntax. [@drosseau](https://github.com/drosseau).
-All of that along with new features such as the `not` builtin and some general refactoring.
-Impressive right?
-As usual [@mmstick](https://github.com/mmstick) has been very busy, one of the highlights being the landing of the initial work on the new user manual based on *mdBook* How cool is that?
-He also continued his work on job control and did many bug fixes and refactoring. [@huntergoldstein](https://github.com/huntergoldstein) working hard too!
-Adding support for inline expressions in methods,  making case statements implicitly ended and some other goodies!
+**Ion** continues on fire!
+Gaining a new contributor this week: [@drosseau](https://github.com/drosseau) who shipped a ton of stuff including fixes for `echo`, comparison operators and the range syntax.
+All of that with new features like the `not` builtin as well as some general refactoring.
+Well done!

+[@mmstick](https://github.com/mmstick) has been also very busy this week with the starting the new **Ion**'s user manual.
+He also improved the recently added job control in conjunction with many bug fixes and refactorings.

+**Ion** also received love from [@huntergoldstein](https://github.com/huntergoldstein) who added support for inline expressions in methods and  made case statements implicitly ended.

-On the **drivers** side of the world there was not much activity besides some improvements to the network drivers configuration and the splitting of  `pcid` config into `initfs` and `fs` by [@jackpot51](https://github.com/jackpot51).
+On the land of the **drivers** there was not much activity.
+Some improvements to the network drivers configuration and the splitting of `pcid`s configuration into `initfs`/`fs` by [@jackpot51](https://github.com/jackpot51).

-As part of his GSoC  [@ids1024](https://github.com/ids1024)  did some work on **Redoxfs** notably preventing the failure due to file permissions on creation and a fix to require the same `uid` as owner to `unlink` and  not write permissions.
+As part of his GSoC  [@ids1024](https://github.com/ids1024)  did some work on **Redoxfs** such as preventing permission related failures on file creation as well as a fix to `unlink` (also related to permission handling).

 What about **TFS** ?
-Well [@ticki](https://github.com/ticki) was on fire this week!
-Mostly hardening and extending the test suite for the various concurrent data structure libraries he is creating as the base for **TFS**, AKA `conc`.
-He even found a segfault in safe code in `conc::hazard::Hazard`.
-See [here](https://github.com/redox-os/tfs/commit/b7e7983542bd7e830d46ee3535c4324b056c4270) for details.
-But to be honest I don't think I'm honouring all the work I saw while looking at the commit history.
-So go there yourself ;)
+Well, [@ticki](https://github.com/ticki) was on fire this week!
+Mostly hardening the test suite of the various concurrent data structure libraries that are the base of **TFS**.
+He even found a segfault in `conc::hazard::Hazard`'s safe code.
+But to be honest, I don't think I'm honouring all the work I saw while looking at the commit history.
+So, go ahead and check yourself ;)

-**Coreutils** progressed too with the addition of a reset flag to `shutdown` by [@jackpot51](https://github.com/jackpot51) exposing the rest work done in the **kernel**.  [@goyox86](https://github.com/goyox86) extracted the `ArgParser` to it's own library and migrated `coreutils` to it. [@ids1024](https://github.com/ids1024) Added the `uname` utility and fixed `rm` and `which`.
-Related to this is the work done in **userutils** where [@goyox86](https://github.com/goyox86) reimplemented `whoami` and `id` again on top of system calls, adding docs for all of the utilities and applied all `coreutils` conventions there too.
+**Coreutils** also progressed with the addition of a `--reset` flag to `shutdown` by [@jackpot51](https://github.com/jackpot51).  [@goyox86](https://github.com/goyox86) extracted the `ArgParser` to it's own library and migrated `coreutils` and `userutils` to it. [@ids1024](https://github.com/ids1024) added the `uname` utility and shipped fixes for both `rm` and `which`.

+[@goyox86](https://github.com/goyox86) tried to improve overall quality of by reimplementing `whoami` and `id` from scratch using system calls (previous implementations relied on environment vars).
+He also added docs for all of the user utilities and applied most of the recent `coreutils` code conventions there.

-On the **netstack** - [@jackpot51](https://github.com/jackpot51) trimmed the network configuration while [@ids1024](https://github.com/ids1024) corrected `fpath()` for `tcpd`and fixed a bug in `tcpd`s partial reads that was breaking https in `curl`.
+On the **netstack** [@jackpot51](https://github.com/jackpot51) trimmed the network configuration while [@ids1024](https://github.com/ids1024) corrected `fpath()` implementation on `tcpd` and fixed a bug in `tcpd` responsible of the breakage HTTPS in `curl`.

-The **cookbook** was not as active in past weeks with some fixes to `pastel` by  [@jackpot51](https://github.com/jackpot51) and the hard work of [@ids1024](https://github.com/ids1024) on the `git` support.
+The **cookbook** was not as active as in past weeks only with some fixes to the `pastel` recipe and all the hard work from [@ids1024](https://github.com/ids1024) on the `git`.

-Last but not least **Orbital** the composition and windowing manager received some love from [@jackpot51](https://github.com/jackpot51) highlighting the addition of left side and bottom left corner resizing and the landing of the initial work on a new event based method.
+Last but not least **Orbital** Redox's composition and windowing manager received some attention from [@jackpot51](https://github.com/jackpot51) resulting on the addition of left corner resizing and the starting of a new event based method.

-Phew, that was a lot, and is just the "summary" xD Sorry by that! <3
+Phew!
+That was a lot, thanks for staying tuned!

 ## Kernel

 - [@jackpot51](https://github.com/jackpot51) Added reset code.
 Details [here](https://github.com/redox-os/kernel/commit/b4d502c7639f54be0c4c27e7c86c6396dc617c5d).